Introduction

 Conclusion

-The comfort assessment of the passenger car enabled the NMV values to be obtained.
-The main accelerations that contribute to an increase in discomfort for the modern car are vertical accelerations.
-On the other hand, for the classic car, they are vertical and lateral accelerations.
-There was no considerable variation in both cycles evaluated, indicating that comfort levels do not change depending on the position of the cars.
+In conclusion, the comfort assessment of the passenger car allowed for the determination of NMV values.
+The primary accelerations that contribute to increased discomfort in modern cars are vertical accelerations.
+On the other hand, for the classic car, it is both vertical and lateral accelerations.
+Furthermore, there was no significant variation in either of the evaluated cycles, indicating that comfort levels do not change depending on the position of the cars.

 Kot has experience in this area and can help you with your company's needs.
 Contact our team for more information!